Louisp78/Pokeutils/README.md

 # Pokeutils
-A Pokemon tool to calculate pv lost and type efficiency during a battle
+A Pokemon tool to calculate pv lost and type efficiency during a battle.
+Made with love in Python !